 $8 Billion Won by Arnold & Itkin LLP in a Risperdal Case

-Arnold & Itkin won a $76.6 million verdict against Johnson & Johnson for a client who took Risperdal as a child and developed gynecomastia.
-Our verdict was more than 20x larger than the prior 4 verdicts combined and is the largest result of a Risperdal trial to date nationwide.
+Arnold & Itkin won an $8 billion verdict against Johnson & Johnson for a client who took Risperdal as a child and developed gynecomastia.
 We were thrilled to help our client get justice after years of bullying and emotional distress.
 We hope to help other clients accomplish the same.

 Information Regarding the Risperdal Drug